How to write a “useful” online mattress review AND how to use a mattress review

 If you’re in the market for a new mattress, are you reading online reviews to help you narrow the selection?
 Continue below for more info on that issue!

 If you’ve recently bought a mattress, have you written a review to help other shoppers navigate the tricky path of mattress shopping?
 Sound like too much work?
 Writing a mattress review is a skill – but it’s an easy one to learn with a few helpful tips.

 How to write an online mattress review – in 5 easy steps

 The best online reviews offer up information that help future buyers make smart purchasing decisions.
 They walk a fine line between telling a story about the experience and describing product specifics.
-While even the most scathing or the most glowing reviews can share useful nuggets of information, most people gravitate toward reviews that offer logical, concise descriptions and product specs.
+While even the most glowing (or scathing) reviews can share useful nuggets of information, most people gravitate toward reviews that offer logical, concise descriptions and product specs.

 - Ben was helpful in showing us a variety of models in our price range and gave us time to try each one while explaining the features and benefits.

 - We felt rushed and the sales person helping us didn’t answer our questions.
 We liked the store but would prefer to deal with someone else next time.